Concord (video game)

-Concord was a short-lived multiplayer first-person hero shooter game developed by Firewalk Studios and published by Sony Interactive Entertainment.
+Concord was a hero shooter game developed by Firewalk Studios and published by Sony Interactive Entertainment.
 It was released for PlayStation 5 and Windows on August 23, 2024.
-Set in a retro-futuristic sci-fi world inhabited by coexisting humans and humanoid aliens, the game revolved around battles between teams of competing mercenaries.
+Set in a science fiction universe inhabited by coexisting humans and humanoid aliens, the game revolved around multiplayer battles between teams of competing mercenaries.

 Concord received mixed reviews from critics.
-The game experienced unprecedentedly low sales for a project of its size, and was shut down on September 6, 2024, two weeks after its launch, with all sold copies being refunded.
-On October 29, Sony announced the closure of Firewalk Studios and the halt of the game's development.
+The game experienced unprecedentedly low sales for a project of its size and was shut down on September 6, 2024, two weeks after its launch, with all sold copies being refunded.
+On October 29, Sony announced the closure of Firewalk Studios and the end of the game's development.

 Premise

 In the far future, an area of the galaxy called the Wilds has been isolated by the Tempest, a storm-like phenomenon that destroys anything it touches, and may be expanding.
 The Wilds are ruled by a mega-corporation called the Guild, which holds monopolies on space travel and commercial agriculture, among other things, and enforces this with a large private military.
 Defying the Guild is a loose association of smugglers, pirates and mercenaries called Freegunners, who travel space to work for hire.
 Freegunners help each other against the Guild, but also clash during missions.